Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps

 Observe that ring multiplication $\cdot$ of a $\L$-algebra $R$ is, by definition, a $\L$-bilinear map between $\L$-modules.
-One can try to replace $\L$ by a ``larger'' ring of scalars $\Delta$.
-To do so, one needs to find a ring of scalars $\Delta$ that acts on $R$ by $\L$-module endomorphisms (thus making the additive group of $R$ into a $\Delta$-module), in a way that $\cdot$ becomes a $\Delta$-bilinear map between $\Delta$-modules.
-In this case we say that $\Delta$ is a ring of scalars of the map $\cdot$.
+One can try to replace $\L$ by a ``larger'' associative commutative unitary ring $\Delta$.
+To do so, one needs to find a ring $\Delta$ that acts on $R$ by $\L$-module endomorphisms (thus making the additive group of $R$ into a $\Delta$-module), in a way that $\cdot$ becomes a $\Delta$-bilinear map between $\Delta$-modules.
+In this case, we say that $\Delta$ is a \emph{ring of scalars} of the multiplication map $\cdot$.

-These considerations apply in the exact same way if one starts with an arbitrary $\L$-bilinear map $f:N\times N \to M$ between $\L$-modules $N$ and $M$.
+These considerations apply in the same way if one starts with an arbitrary $\L$-bilinear map $f:N\times N \to M$ between $\L$-modules $N$ and $M$.
 If $f$ is full and non-degenerate (see Subsection \ref{s: rs_full_nonfegenerate_bilin}) then one can define the \emph{largest} ring of scalars of $f$, denoted $R(f)$.
-This ring constitutes an important feature of $f$, and in some sense it provides an ``approximation'' to interpreting (in $(N,M;f;\La)$) multiplication of constant elements from $N$ and $M$ by integer variables, or alternatively by variables taking values in $\L$.
-Another important property of $R(f)$ is that it is interpretable in $(N,M;f;\La)$ by first order formulas without constants \cite{Myasnikov1990}.
-In this paper we prove that this is still true if one uses systems of equations instead (with constants).
+This ring constitutes an important feature of $f$, and in some sense, it provides an ``approximation'' to interpreting (in $(N,M;f;\La)$) multiplication of constant elements from $N$ and $M$ by integer variables, or by variables taking values in $\L$.
+Another important property of $R(f)$ is that it is interpretable in $(N,M;f;\La)$ by first-order formulas without constants \cite{Myasnikov1990}.
+In this paper, we prove that this is still true if one uses systems of equations instead (with constants).

-\begin{theorem} If $f$ is full and non-degenerate, and if $N$ and $M$ are finitely generated, then both $Z(\Sym(f))$ and the largest ring of scalars of $f$ are e-interpretable in the two sorted structure $(N,M; f, \La)$. \end{theorem}
+\begin{theorem} If $f$ is full and non-degenerate, and if $N$ and $M$ are finitely generated, then both $Z(\Sym(f))$ and the largest ring of scalars $R(f)$ of $f$ are e-interpretable in the two sorted structure $(N,M; f, \La)$. \end{theorem}